OrchardCMS/OrchardDoc/docs/Documentation/Compilation-Configuration-and-Language-Support.markdown

 #### Background

 While it is perfectly normal for C# code to be statically compiled (completely independent from running it), Razor files are dynamically compiled into memory the first time they are needed.
 How can I run static code analysis on Razor files to find errors, you ask?
-Well, IntelliSense of course will still tell you about syntactic errors, but changes from other files only propagate to Razor files if they are open, so it's really easy to make a breaking change, which will result in an YSOD the next time you'll try to run it.
+Well, IntelliSense of course will still tell you about syntactic errors, but changes from other files only propagate to Razor files if they are open, so it's really easy to make a breaking change, which will result in a YSOD the next time you'll try to run it.
 But there's a better way!

 Disclaimer: This is not the same as precompiling Razor templates into a DLL (e.g. what Orchard Core does), this is just for static code analysis.

 #### Configuration

-To make sure that both Razor IntelliSense and Static Razor compilation is available in each project (where needed) using the same C# language version as the C# (since the ASP.NET Compiler does not use Roslyn by default), extension project needs to be modified similarly to Orchard.Web: Add the DotNetCompilerPlatform package and a reference to it, then register Roslyn as an available compiler by modifying the Web.config.
+To make sure that both Razor IntelliSense and Static Razor compilation is available in each project (where needed) using the same C# language version as with C# code (since the ASP.NET Compiler does not use Roslyn by default), extension projects need to be modified similarly to Orchard.Web: Add the DotNetCompilerPlatform package and a reference to it, then register Roslyn as an available compiler by modifying the Web.config.

-By default, when a project initiates Roslyn compilation, it DotNetCompilerPlatform will look for the Roslyn tools in the project's bin folder - copying the Roslyn tools there is done automatically when you add this NuGet package to your project with the NuGet Package Manager.
-This works great with a solution that has only one project which uses Roslyn, but would be a huge drag for an Orchard application: Since the majority of Orchard extensions need Roslyn, copying all those files to each extension involved would multiple the size of the output folder (e.g. for a deployment package).
+By default, when a project initiates Roslyn compilation, DotNetCompilerPlatform will look for the Roslyn tools in the project's bin folder - a build target that copies the Roslyn tools there is added automatically when you add this NuGet package to your project with the NuGet Package Manager.
+This works great with a solution that has only one project which uses Roslyn, but would be a huge drag for an Orchard application: Since the majority of Orchard extensions need Roslyn, copying all those files to each extension involved would multiply the size of the output folder (e.g. for a deployment package).

 Since DotNetCompilerPlatform 1.0.6, a project-specific AppSetting (in the Web.config) allows us to override the location of the Roslyn tools.
 We already have those tools copied to the bin folder of Orchard.Web, because we need them for Dynamic Compilation anyway, so let's use it for each project where we need them (i.e. the ones that have Razor templates):
 ```